All Episodes

 I interviewed Mr. Pedoritz for the September issue of the Limbaugh Letter.

-His book is called World War IV, The Long Struggle Against Islamo Fascism.
+His book is called World War IV, the long struggle against Islamofascism.

-He the Cold War to him was World War III.
+The Cold War to him was World War III.

-Uh you know, my philosophy, I have a new governing philosophy I live by.
+My philosophy, I have a new governing philosophy I live by.

 It is what it is.

-Islamo fascism is what it is, and they are telling us every day what their plans are.
+And they are telling us every day what their plans are.

 He keeps talking about wiping out Israel.